Updated: Jul 5

-We were featured on TODAYonline on 2nd June 2020!
+We are featured on TODAYonline on 2nd June 2020!

 As part of NTUC My First Skool's COVID-19 safety measures, all centers have been installed with ultraviolet sterilisers to thoroughly sanitise commonly shared items such as toys.
 This protects the children and staff, assuring and easing the minds of parents.